-118. U.S. Postage Used in the Distribution of Promotional Materials

-Citation: Section 1115(n)(3)
+116. U.S. Postage Used in the Distribution of Promotional Materials Citation: Section 1115(n)(3)

-Description: Separately stated charges by a vendor to the purchaser of promotional materials, or of taxable services to such promotional material, for the cost of mailing such promotional materials by means of the United
+Description: Separately stated charges by a vendor to the purchaser of promotional materials, or of taxable services to such promotional material, for the cost of mailing the promotional materials by means of the United States Postal Service are exempt from tax.